The FCA review into failings in the way some banks sold interest rate hedging products.

 Read the agreements with the banks, along with our instructions to appoint the independent reviewers.

 The banks sought to identify eligible customers who were sold structured collars, swaps, or simple collars and invited them into the review.
 All such claims have now been determined and offers of basic redress made where appropriate.
 Of the 18,000 customers identified, 16,000 chose to join the review, and 2,000 have chosen not to participate.
-At 89%, customer engagement has been high.
+So, at 89%, customer engagement has been high.

 Customers who did not join the IRHP review before 31 March 2015 still have the following options (subject to time limits for making a complaint or bringing a claim):